istio/istio/README.md

 * **Proxy** - Sidecars per microservice to handle ingress/egress traffic between services in the cluster and from a service to external services.
 The proxies form a _secure Layer-7 microservice mesh_ enabling a rich variety of traffic management, policy enforcement and telemetry recording/reporting functions.

 * **Mixer** - Central component that co-ordinates with various proxies to enforce policies such as ACLs, rate limits, authentication, request tracing and metrics collection.

 * **Manager** - A configuration manager responsible for configuring the proxies and the mixer at runtime.

 A high-level overview of various components in Istio is available [here](doc/overview.md).
+In terms of platforms, Istio currently supports Kubernetes.
+We plan to add support for additional platforms in the near future.
+See the [getting started](doc/getting-started.md) tutorial for more information on using Istio in your Kubernetes deployments.

 ## Repositories